15-Step Client Onboarding Checklist: Onboarding Process for Financial Services

 Following a uniform process ensures that you keep your business running smoothly; following a routine procedure is healthy and helps you keep everything organized.
 When it comes to client experience, quality and consistency are both important.
 The best way to consistently facilitate a high-quality client experience is to rely on systems.

 Delivering a superior client experience is not an event.
-It’s a process, which should have clearly defined onboarding phases in which the client must be moved through.
+It’s a process, which should have clearly defined onboarding phases in which the client must be moved.
 The entire client onboarding process should be written down and documented; using an onboarding checklist is the way to go.

 The following template is just a foundation for you to customize and tailor according to your individual needs.